5 Hours of SHOCKING Civil War History Facts: Sleep Stories to Fall Asleep To

 More Sleep Stories on the Channel

-- Battle Cry of Freedom by James McPherson — the Pulitzer Prize-winning single-volume history of the Civil War.
-The standard.
+- Battle Cry of Freedom by James McPherson.
+The Pulitzer Prize-winning single-volume history of the war and the years that led to it.
+Still the standard, and the best place to start.

 Books You Might Like